dariotrinchero/cli-tools/README.md

 python3 scriptname.py
 ```

 For maximum convenience, it is recommended to place the desired scripts in a folder linked by the ```$PATH``` environment variable.
-That is, if the scripts are in ```~/scripts```, then the following line is added to the RC file of the shell:
+That is, if the scripts are in ```~/scripts```, then the following line may be added to the shell's RC file, to allow scripts to be executed by name from a terminal open in any directory:
 ```
 export PATH=$PATH:~/scripts
 ```
-This way, the scripts may be executed by name from a terminal open in any directory.

 ### Accessing Documentation

-Stuff
+The scripts in general may require positional command-line arguments, as well as optional arguments and flags.
+Argument parsing is done in Python using the ```argparse``` module, and all arguments are thoroughly documented.
+To view help, simply execute a script with the ```-h``` or ```--help``` flag.

 ## Details of Scripts